Momentum exchange tether: Earth launch assist bolo

 Unfortunately an Earth-to-orbit rotovator cannot be built from currently available materials since the thickness and tether mass to handle the loads on the rotovator would be uneconomically large.
 A "watered down" rotovator with two-thirds the rotational speed, however, would halve the centripetal acceleration stresses.

 Therefore, another trick to achieve lower stresses is that rather than picking up a cargo from the ground at zero velocity, a rotovator could pick up a moving vehicle and sling it into orbit.
 For example, a rotovator could pick up a Mach 12 aircraft from the upper atmosphere of the Earth and move it into orbit without using rockets, and could likewise catch such a vehicle and lower it into atmospheric flight.
 It is easier for a rocket to achieve the lower tip speed, so "single stage to tether" has been proposed.
 One such is called the Hyper-sonic Airplane Space Tether Orbital Launch (HASTOL).
 Either air breathing or rocket to tether could save a great deal of fuel per flight, and would permit for both a simpler vehicle and more cargo.

 The company Tethers Unlimited, Inc. (founded by Robert Forward and Robert P. Hoyt) has called this approach "Tether Launch Assist".
 It has also been referred to as a space bolas.
 The company's goals have drifted to deorbit assist modules and marine tethers as in 2020 though.

 Investigation of "Tether Launch Assist" concepts in 2013 have indicated the concept may become marginally economical in near future as soon as rotovators with high enough (~10 W/kg) power-to-mass ratio are developed.

+Earth-to-Earth Skyhook

+An Earth-to-Earth Skyhook, similar to the Earth launch assist bolo, would still require an aircraft to reach the upper atmosphere.
+However, instead of providing a launch assist, it would be used to transport the docked vehicle from one location on Earth to another.
+The aircraft would dock when the skyhook is nadir-pointing and release when the rotating-skyhook returns to the same orientation.
+In this scenario, the aircraft is transported to a different location while the skyhook remains in a similar energy state as before.